WHAT ARE THE CHANCES OF A CHILD GROWING UP IN POVERTY?

 Skill-Development Classes include skills to better parent, monthly budgeting, attain job skills, set achievable goals, educational guidance and many more

-HFM pairs each mom with a Christian mentor to encourage and guide her throughout her journey
+HFM assings Christian mentors and life coaches to encourage and guide moms throughout their journey

-We empower single moms by teaching them the skills so they become self-sufficient, provide for their child and break the working poverty cycle
+We empower single moms by teaching them parenting, financial and health and wellness skills to equip and empower them, become self-sufficient to provide for their children and break the working poverty cycle

 HFM supplements the cost of housing, childcare, education, transportation and other basic needs to empower mothers to complete their education and/or work full-time